SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

-If you group together some aspect of your app's code as a stand-alone framework --- perhaps to encapsulate and re-use that code across multiple applications --- everything you define within that framework will be part of a separate module when it is imported and used within an app or another framework.
+If you group together some aspect of your app's code as a stand-alone framework --- perhaps to encapsulate and re-use that code across multiple applications --- everything you define within that framework will be part of a separate module when it is imported and used within an app, or within another framework.

 A :newTerm:`source file` is a single Swift source code file within a module (i.e. a single file within an app or framework).
-While it is traditional to define individual types in separate source files, a single source file can contain definitions for multiple types, functions, and so on.
+While it is common to define individual types in separate source files, a single source file can contain definitions for multiple types, functions, and so on.

+.. _AccessControl_AccessLevels:

 Access Levels
 -------------